COMMUNITY SERVICE PROGRAM/Projects

 Also, assisting and supporting local high-school students to obtain their Community service- graduation requirements!

 Have a High-school student seeking to fulfill their Community Service hours?
 Come join-in a WISEorg service project; all forms will be signed at the completion of the service.
 Email Mrs. Delisia Utley for more information and/or to sign-up here

 The following are our annual Service synopsis’

 TheWISEorg, provided 10 victims of domestic violence, housed at a House of Ruth safe-home shelter, with a 3.5 hour Beauty workshop teaching best practices for specific skill development particularly pertaining to proper makeup application techniques, skin/hair care regimes, and more.
 Participates were also provided a care package of products for continued care and maintenance; 2) Packaged 600 boxes of dry and canned foods for seniors, to be distributed throughout the state of MD, in partnership with the MD Food Bank.
 Food items included: cereal, vegetables, rice, juice and more ; 3) Prepped and cooked food then packaged the food and drinks to feed over 250 homeless persons in partnership with Martha’s Table; 4) Cleaned and soiled vegetable gardens at the Catonsville Emergency Assistance organization in preparation for harvesting vegetables to feed homeless persons in the Baltimore city and surrounding areas; 5) Provided 8-10 weeks of educational and resource development such as art therapy programs, life coaching, soft-skill development, workforce development and more- for 8 women, housed in a Southern MD transition home; and more.
 In 2017 alone they completed over 100 hours volunteer service activities geared towards community and individual development serving approximately 1,200 persons.

-Projects are scheduled; please see our Events page for a list of 2018 Service Projects.
+Projects are scheduled; please see our Calendar page for a list of 2018 Service Projects.